 The particle results (ie TSP, PM{10} , $PM{2.5}$ and $PM{1.0}$) are presented in tabular form in Appendix 3 and graphical form in Appendix 4.
-Figure 1 below shows the particle levels over time during a 24 hour period 7th - 8th January, 2003.
-Levels of particles increase up to lunchtime and remain generally high till approximately 11.00 pm.
-This indicates that particle levels follow traffic volume and mix.
+Unfortunately approximately 9 months data was obtained rather than 12 months due to technical problems with the equipment and computer software.
+Figure 1 below shows the particle levels over a 24 hour period for the 28th November 2003 ie Levels of particles increase up to lunch time and remain generally high till approximately 6.00 pm.
+This indicates that particle levels tend to follow traffic volume and mix.